Alexander Artemev: Gymnastics career

 Artemev won three titles at the 2006 U.S. National Championships in the all-around, pommel horse and parallel bars.
-He was the only member of the American men's team to win a medal at the 2006 World Championships, taking the bronze on the pommel horse.
+He was the only American men's team member to win a medal at the 2006 World Championships, taking the bronze on the pommel horse.
 He became the first U.S. gymnast since Kurt Thomas in 1979 to win a world championship medal on pommel horse.
-At the 2007 U.S. Nationals he finished fourth in the all around, behind champion David Durante, Guillermo Alvarez, and Sho Nakamori.
-At the competition he became the first gymnast to land a triple-twisting Yurchenko vault.
+At the 2007 U.S. Nationals he finished fourth in the all-around, behind champion David Durante, Guillermo Alvarez, and Sho Nakamori.
+At the competition, he became the first gymnast to land a triple-twisting Yurchenko vault.

 At the 2008 U.S. Nationals, Artemev won the pommel horse title for the second consecutive year.
-After the U.S. Olympic Trials in June, he was named as an alternate to the men's team for the 2008 Olympics.
+After the U.S. Olympic Trials in June, he was named an alternate to the men's team for the 2008 Olympics.
 On August 7, he was added to the team, replacing injured Morgan Hamm.

 Together with his teammates, Artemev won the bronze medal in men's team gymnastics in Beijing.
 Artemev's dazzling performance on the pommel horse, the last routine for the team, clinched the bronze medal for the U.S. team.
 Following the team competition, Artemev competed in the individual all-around, where he received the second highest pommel horse score with a 15.525.
 Artemev finished the all-around competition in 12th place behind fellow American Jonathan Horton, who placed ninth.
 Artemev qualified for the pommel horse individual finals in sixth position.
 He attempted a new routine that would raise his difficulty level.
-However, halfway through his routine, and just after completing a more difficult move, he fell on an easier move, resulting in an automatic 0.8 of a point deduction, which dropped his final score to a 14.975 for seventh place.
+However, halfway through his routine, and just after completing a more difficult move, he fell on an easier move, resulting in an automatic 0.8 of a point deduction, which dropped his final score to 14.975 for seventh place.

 In April 2009, Artemev injured two vertebrae in a car accident, but continued training to try to make the team for the 2009 World Championships.
-The injury forced him out of the 2009 U.S. National Championships in August, but USA Gymnastics still named him to the world team on the condition he could prove physical readiness prior to competition.
+The injury forced him out of the 2009 U.S. National Championships in August, but USA Gymnastics still named him to the world team on the condition he could prove physical readiness before the competition.
 However, he was unable to sufficiently recover to attend the verification camp.

-Artemev returned competition in February 2010, competing four events in qualification at the U.S. Winter Cup.
-At the end of 2010, he said he hoped to compete all six events again the next season.
-In February 2011, he competed three events at the U.S. Winter Cup, but did not advance to the second day's finals.
+Artemev returned to competition in February 2010, competing in four events in qualification at the U.S. Winter Cup.
+At the end of 2010, he said he hoped to compete in all six events again the next season.
+In February 2011, he competed in three events at the U.S. Winter Cup but did not advance to the second day's finals.

 Artemev did not compete again for the rest of the Olympic cycle.
 In 2012, he said he would decide after the London Olympic Games whether or not to make a comeback for the 2016 Olympics, but he eventually retired.